Does the narcissist regret what they did, Flourishing Hope Counseling, Kingsville, Texas

 Does the Narcissist Regret What They Did

 Does the narcissist regret what they did?
 In your endless pursuit to understand the narcissist, I am willing to bet you have asked this question.
-More than likely your intentions with the narcissist have not been selfish.
+More than likely, your intentions with the narcissist have not been selfish.
 This is why it is hard for you to understand how they could be so cruel.
-When you think about the hurt, betrayal trauma, and grief you have experienced, you probably wonder how could they be so heartless.
+When you think about the hurt, betrayal trauma, and grief you have experienced, you probably wonder how they could be so heartless.

-Regret, a universal human emotion.
+Regret is a universal human emotion.
 It has the power to shape our lives, deter, change, prevent our behavior, and increase personal growth.
 But what happens when regret intersects with the self-centered world of a narcissist?
 How do they manage and process this complex emotion?
 Join me as we take a deeper dive into understanding narcissism and regret.

-First, narcissists become so focused on whatever their goal is,they ignore the consequences.
+First, narcissists become so focused on whatever their goal is, they ignore the consequences.
 The goal might be sex, money, attention, access, favors, and compliments.
 Anything they feel is valuable and benefits them is fair game.
 They operate out of a “what’s in it for me” type of mindset.
 Their selfishness motivates them.
 To be frank, YES, they know what they are doing.

 When the narcissist tells you they didn’t know what they were doing was wrong, they knew.
 If the narcissist says they didn’t know their words or actions would hurt you, they did.
 Because they are focused on what they want, they don’t care.
 OUCH!!!
 I know it sucks to hear (read) this.
 Let’s get some answers for you.
 Keep reading.